-In summary, our \textbf{contributions} are as follows: \ding{171} We explore the LF-STVG problem and introduce a novel memory-augmented autoregressive transformer, dubbed ART-STVG, for LF-STVG; \ding{170} We propose memory selection strategies that allow the selection of relevant crucial spatio-temporal context for enhancing target localization; \ding{168} We introduce a cascaded spatio-temporal decoder design to fully leverage the fine-grained information produced by spatial localization to assist temporal localization; \ding{169} In extensive experiments on both long-term and short-term benchmarks, our ART-STVG achieves excellent performance.
+In summary, our \textbf{contributions} are as follows: \ding{171} We explore the LF-STVG problem and introduce a novel memory-augmented autoregressive transformer, dubbed ART-STVG, for LF-STVG; \ding{170} We propose memory selection strategies that allow the selection of relevant crucial spatio-temporal context to enhance target localization; \ding{168} We introduce a cascaded spatio-temporal decoder design to fully leverage the fine-grained information produced by spatial localization to assist in temporal localization; \ding{169} In extensive experiments on both long-term and short-term benchmarks, our ART-STVG achieves excellent performance.